cdap-guides/cdap-etl-guide/RealtimeJMSToStream/README.rst

 #. ``jms.provider.url``: The URL of the JMS server broker to connect to

 #. ``ConnectionFactory``: Change the format of the name for the connectionfactory in JMS source plugin.
-The default value is ConnectionFactory.
+The default value is ConnectionFactory

 In addition to the properties expected by the JMS source, you can pass additional key-value pairs of properties that will be passed through to underlying JNDI initial context to configure the implementation of the JMS APIs.